-I carry out research on Natural Language Processing (NLP) and Machine Learning for NLP.
+I carry out research on Natural Language Processing (NLP), Translation technology and Machine Learning for NLP.
 Most of my research is under the general topic of facilitating access to information using NLP.
 In the past this entailed research on automatic summarisation, questions answering, text accessibility.
 I am currently focusing on NLP for accessing information in other languages using machine translation and helping translators and interpreters.
 You can find out more about my research by checking my publications.

 My current research projects focus on using NLP for the legal domain and automatic translation of sentiments and emotions.
 I will add more about my projects in the due course.